 Would you move to a foreign country without doing an exploratory mission?
 I don’t think so.
 So I decided to take a tour of the best places to live in Mexico.
 Keep reading to find out where we went.

 Step 3: Tour your best places to live in Mexico

 Before deciding the best place to live in Mexico, I want to see each of the potential places with my own eyes.
 Since I am going to visit each, I put them in an order that makes sense.
 You need to order them so you are not backtracking as you traverse Mexico.

-We spent a total of about 5 months in Mexico traveling to each place and documenting the good, the bad, and the ugly.
+We spent a total of about 14 months in Mexico traveling to each place and documenting the good, the bad, and the ugly.
 Mexico has a system of luxury buses that you can use to visit each of your potential destinations.
 The bus service we used to make each transfer from place to place is at the below links for each city.
 Most reports teach you how to transfer to the next city on the tour.
 The bus tickets range from about $8 USD to $40 USD, much cheaper than flying.
 Plus, you can actually see more of the country from a luxury bs than from a mile high in an airplane.

-Google maps has a great tool that you can use to order your travels through a country.
+Google maps have a great tool that you can use to order your travels through a country.
 Just click the below three links to see examples of an ordered path through each area.
-Just fly to Mexico city, visit every place on your list, and fly out of the last destination.
+Just fly to Mexico City, visit every place on your list, and fly out of the last destination.